19 fun things for you to do in Lisbon

 4. Rent an e-scooter in Belém & Alcântara

-The smooth and flat pavement next to the Tagus river is ideal for an e-scooter ride.
-I developed two fun e-scooter routes for you to follow!
+The smooth and flat pavement next to the Tagus river is ideal for an e-scooter ride so I developed two fun e-scooter routes.
 Renting an e-scooter is a pretty cheap and fun way to explore the city!
 They are located throughout Lisbon and there are several brands (Lime, Flash, Hive, Tier, Wind, etc.) for you to choose from.

 The first route in Belém